 But the farmers involved with the Clean Farm Families understand that fear, and are prepared to help others.
 Farmers trust other farmers, and seeing their practices in action can have a significant impact.

 CFF Board Member Mike Paulus has been farming the same land for five generations and learned from his father and grandfather that being a good farmer meant taking care of the soil.
-Although Paulus joking says he wasn’t a huge fan of school, he’s still learning about land he’s worked for forty years from experts like Ray Archuleta and Gabe Brown.
+Although Paulus jokingly says he wasn’t a huge fan of school, but he’s still learning about land he’s worked for forty years from experts like Ray Archuleta and Gabe Brown.